kubestellar/kubestellar/docs/content/v0.20/contributor.md

 ## Integration testing

 There is currently one integration test.
 Contributors can run it.
-It is not (yet) run in CI.
+There is also a Prow job that runs this test.

 This test requires you to already have `etcd` on your `$PATH`.
 See https://github.com/kubernetes/kubernetes/blob/v1.28.2/hack/install-etcd.sh for an example of how to do that.